Last Updated on May 8, 2023 by Dave Schoenbeck

 4. Aggressively sell against the competition

 Competition in business requires you to be bold and clear when communicating with your target market.
-When you know who your competition is, what they are doing, and where they are weak, you can use that information to sharpen your selling and marketing language.
+You can use that information to sharpen your selling and marketing language when you know who your competition is, what they are doing, and where they are weak.
 Help your prospects decide to choose you over your competition and help your customers remember why they already have.

 While you may feel competition is your biggest headache, the right strategy can turn competitors into your biggest motivation to improve and innovate.
 Ready to take your competition by storm?
-Fill out my contact form for a complimentary meeting on reacting to competition in your business and marketplace.
+Please fill out my contact form for a complimentary meeting on reacting to competition in your business and marketplace.